 Some of them also produce vitamins, short-chain fatty acids, bacteriocins

 (antibacterials) and antibiotic chemicals, depending on their living conditions.

 The benefits of their by-products are discussed in greater detail here.

-These microbes are commonly found in the environment.
+The previous classification of lactobacilli were commonly found in the environment.
+As I mentioned, the smaller genus size now contains species that are more host-specific.
 In humans, they are found in the gastrointestinal (GI) tract, from the mouth, the nasal passages (sinuses), the throat, the esophagus, the stomach, the small intestine (the duodenum, jejunum and ileum sections) and the colon (large intestine), They are also found in the female vagina and urogenital tract.

-Most, but not all, species of these human-sourced bacteria are able to withstand stomach acid and bile acids and are able to attach to the cells lining the GI tract and interact with them.
-Lactobacillus are the most popular genus in the last section of the small intestine, the ileum.
-Once established, they tend to remain life-long under normal circumstances and with consistent replacement.
-Ingesting other species of lactobacilli that normally aren't residents can cause temporary increases in numbers in your body.
+Most, but not all, species of these bacteria are able to withstand stomach acid and bile acids and are able to attach to the mucus lining the GI tract and interact with them.
+Lactobacillus are the most popular genus in the last section of the small intestine, the ileum, and in the female vagina.
+Once established, they tend to remain life-long under normal circumstances, particularly with consistent replacement in the GI tract.
+Ingesting them can cause temporary increases in numbers in your body.